Table of Contents[Hide][Show]

 Ocean-caught fish is a great source of selenium.
 The selenium actually binds to methylmercury and eliminates the risk to our bodies.

-Farm-raised fish does not have selenium in it.
+Farm-raised fish don’t have selenium in them.
 Farms try to mimic the natural diet and environment of fish.
-Even the best farm cannot produce fish with the same nutrients as wild caught.
+Even the best farm cannot produce fish with the same nutrients as wild-caught.
+This is why I always opt for wild-caught seafood, including things like scallops.

 Shopping Guide for Safer Fish